Theory for Single Crystal Optics#

-The SingleCrystal tab enables the calculation of the optical behaviour of a single crystal (thick slab or film).
+The SingleCrystal tab enables the calculation of the optical behaviour of a layer of crystalline films.
 The methods used are based on the pyGTM code available on GitHub [10].
 This code implements a general transfer matrix method described by Passler et al. [11] and that builds on previous publications [12, 13].
 The code has been modified substantially to model incoherent and coherent systems.
 Also a scattering matrix has been implemented as described in the PyLlama software documentation [14]

 A summary of the theory underlying the transfer and scattering matrix methods is given to aid in the understanding of the methods implemented and the range of their applications.